-Next, we closely examine the best-performing models on each task, including RoBERTa-large fine-tuned on MNLI, GPT3-curie fine-tuned on MPE, and RoBERTA-large fine-tuned on ADEPT.
+Next, we closely examine the best-performing models on each task, including RoBERTa-large finetuned on MNLI, GPT3-curie finetuned on MPE, and RoBERTA-large finetuned on ADEPT.
 On MPTE and EPC, even the best model barely surpasses chance performance.
 On SPTE, the best accuracy (61.2) is still unimpressive for a binary classification task.
 To understand where exactly the models fail, we further present a qualitative minimal-pair analysis in Table~\ref{table:minimal_pair}.
 On SPTE, the two examples differ only in the order of modifiers (\textit{new} and \textit{favorite}) in the premise, leading to opposite labels.
-However, the model predicts \texttt{entailment} for both, suggesting its insensitivity to subtle semantic differences incurred by modifier order changes.
+However, the model predicts \texttt{entailment} for both, suggesting its insensitivity to subtle meaning differences incurred by modifier order changes.
 On MPTE, the difference between the two examples lies in the modifier in the hypothesis, \textit{an American man} vs. \textit{a short man}.
 As basketball players are generally tall, the second hypothesis should not be entailed.
 Again, the model predicts \texttt{entailment} for both cases, which shows its lack of relevant world knowledge.
-Finally, on EPC, \textit{a dead dangerous animal} and \textit{a dangerous dead animal} have subtly different meanings -- the former refers to a \textit{dangerous animal} that is dead (e.g., a dead lion, which is no longer harmful), while the latter refers to a \textit{dead animal} that has become dangerous (e.g., a dead squirrel carrying viruses, which is indeed harmful).
+Finally, on EPC, \textit{a dead dangerous animal} and \textit{a dangerous dead animal} have subtly different meanings -- the former refers to a \textit{dangerous animal} that is dead (e.g., a dead lion, which is no longer harmful to people), while the latter refers to a \textit{dead animal} that has become dangerous (e.g., a dead squirrel carrying viruses, which is indeed harmful).
 The model fails to distinguish between them, predicting \texttt{less plausible} for both.
-From the above observations, we conclude that the knowledge for interpreting recursive NPs is not present in LM representations.
+All the above observations show that the knowledge for interpreting recursive NPs is not present in LM representations.